Bloody Mary Deviled Eggs Recipe That Wow

 Proper storage ensures the quality of leftover deviled eggs.
 Place them in a single layer in an airtight container, separating layers with parchment paper if needed.
 Refrigerate immediately and consume within 2 days for the best flavor and texture.

-Tried this recipe?Let us know how it was!
+Love this recipe?Let us know how it turned out!

 • Use silken tofu instead of egg yolks for the filling.